openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 Function: The `@Configure` macro provides configuration parameters for test classes or test functions.
 It can be placed on test classes or test functions.

-The syntax rule is `@Configure[parameter1: <value1>,parameter2: <value2>]`
-where `parameter1` is a Cangjie identifier, and `value` is any valid Cangjie expression.
+The syntax rule is `@Configure[parameter1: <value1>,parameter2: <value2>]`, where `parameter1` is a Cangjie identifier, and `value` is any valid Cangjie expression.
 Both are case-sensitive.
-`value` can be a constant or any Cangjie expression valid within the scope of the declaration marked with `@Configure`.
+`value` can be a constant or any valid Cangjie expression within the scope of the declaration marked with `@Configure`.
 If multiple parameters have different types, they can have the same name.
 If multiple parameters with the same name and type are specified, the latest one is used.

 Currently supported configuration parameters include: